• Menu

 • TikTok

-Thanks for stopping by!
-In celebration of President’s Day I’ve created Presidents Day Freebies!
-These Lincoln and Washington activity worksheets are simple enough for kinder but informative enough so your 1st, 2nd, & 3rd grader can get his learning on too.
+In celebration of President’s Day I’ve created these cool Presidents Day printable worksheets.
+This Lincoln and Washington activity pack is simple enough for kinder but informative enough that your 1st, 2nd, and 3rd grader can get his learning on too.
+(A new 4th grader level worksheet now included.)

 • the tattooed momma youtube channel